 Rafael Martínez Ramon

 I was 5 years old.
-I watched the moon landing on an old B&W tv.
+I watched the moon landing on an old B&W TV.
 My mother assures that I am very attentive.
 Their memories add to mine.
-Fom that moment I became a space fan.
+From that moment I became a space fan.
 Thanks to Apollo XI.

 When Apollo 11 landed I was at home in front of the TV.